Davidutro/MakerDAOSaiContractAudit/audit/README.md

   * [tap:0xbda10930]
   * [top:0x9b0ccf7c]

-TODO: Check that no potential vulnerabilities have been identified in the private presale and token contracts.
+TODO: Check that no potential vulnerabilities have been identified in the smart contracts.

 <br />